grebeard/lf-howto/README.md

 ### colors ###

 Lf uses GNU dircolors defaults to display different file types.
 This can be changed by adapting the colors file in the lf configuration directory.
-Add the colors files from this repo to your lf config to change the colors to adapt to rangers defaults.
+Add [this](https://github.com/grebeard/lf-howto/blob/main/lfrc/colors)colors files to your lf config directory (~/.config/lf/colors) to change the colors to rangers defaults.

 #### The configuration in this repo has been created and tested with lf version 30